Terrazalt/Terrazalt/README.md

 I’m a passionate **Industrial Engineer** and current **Master’s student in Information Technologies at Universidad de Chile**, focused on building intelligent systems that drive strategic decisions and digital transformation.

-At MAPPA.ai, I actively contribute to the development of **machine learning models**, **prompt engineering for LLMs**, and **deep learning solutions**.
+I actively contribute to the development of **machine learning models**, **prompt engineering for LLMs**, and **deep learning solutions**.
 With a background in the **retail and banking industries**, I’ve developed scalable tools, optimized business processes, and collaborated across multidisciplinary teams to deliver impactful insights.

 ---